MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/create-messaging-extension.md

 ---
-title: Create a messaging extension
+title: Create a messaging extension using App Studio or manually
 author: clearab
-description: How to create a messaging extension for a Microsoft Teams app. ms.topic: conceptual ms.author: anclear
+description: Learn how to create a Teams messaging extension using App Studio or manually. ms.topic: conceptual ms.author: anclear
 ---
-# Create a messaging extension in Microsoft Teams
+# Create a messaging extension using App Studio or manually

+> [!TIP]
+> Looking for a faster way to get started?
+Create a [messaging extension](../../build-your-first-app/build-messaging-extension.md) using the Microsoft Teams Toolkit.

 At a high level, you'll need to complete the following steps to create a messaging extension.